uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The arts have opened up new and critical space for Survivors, artists, curators, and public audiences to explore the complexities of “truth,” “healing,” and “reconciliation.”

 The Commission funded or supported several arts-related projects.
-Early in its mandate, the TRC sponsored the “Living Healing Quilt Project,” which was organized by Anishinaabe quilter Alice Williams from Curve Lake First Nation in Ontario.
+Early in its mandate, the =|TRC=Truth and Reconciliation Commission of Canada= sponsored the “Living Healing Quilt Project,” which was organized by Anishinaabe quilter Alice Williams from Curve Lake First Nation in Ontario.
 Women Survivors and intergenerational Survivors from across the country created individual quilt blocks depicting their memories of residential schools.
 These were then stitched together into three quilts, =^Schools of Shame=, =^Child Prisoners=, and =^Crimes Against Humanity=.

 The quilts tell a complex story of trauma, loss, isolation, recovery, healing, and hope through women’s eyes.
 The sewing skills taught to young Aboriginal girls in the residential schools and passed along to their daughters and granddaughters are now used to stitch together a counter-narrative.[^213]
 This project also inspired the “Healing Quilt Project,” which linked education and art.
-At the Manitoba National Event, as an expression of reconciliation, the Women’s and Gender Studies and Aboriginal Governance departments at the University of Winnipeg gave the TRC a quilt created by students and professors as part <!-- page 338 -->of their coursework.
+At the Manitoba National Event, as an expression of reconciliation, the Women’s and Gender Studies and Aboriginal Governance departments at the University of Winnipeg gave the =|TRC=Truth and Reconciliation Commission of Canada= a quilt created by students and professors as part <!-- page 338 -->of their coursework.
 Through classroom readings, dialogue, and art, they created a space for learning about, and reflecting on, the residential school history and legacy in the context of reconciliation.[^214]

-A report commissioned by the TRC, “Practicing Reconciliation: A Collaborative Study of Aboriginal Art, Resistance and Cultural Politics,” was based on the findings of a one-year research project.
+A report commissioned by the =|TRC=Truth and Reconciliation Commission of Canada=, “Practicing Reconciliation: A Collaborative Study of Aboriginal Art, Resistance and Cultural Politics,” was based on the findings of a one-year research project.
 Working with Survivors, artists, and curators, a multidisciplinary team of researchers examined the general question of how artistic practice contributes to the reconciliation process.
 The research was done through a series of interviews, workshops, artist residencies, planning sessions, symposia, artistic incubations, publications, and online learning platforms.
 The report reveals the depth and potential of arts-based approaches to reconciliation.